-58. The Court has fittingly opened its decision with a beautifully simple presentation of the general historical background to the international community's efforts to bring about nuclear disarmament.
+- 59. The Court has fittingly opened its decision with a beautifully simple presentation of the general historical background to the international community's efforts to bring about nuclear disarmament.
 It is just such a context which in itself foreshadows and signals the potential existence of a dispute.
 Indeed, the dispute submitted by the Marshall Islands, which aims at nothing short of protecting the human race from permanent annihilation by a terrifying weapon of mass destruction, should in itself have sounded an alarm for the Court.
 The Court has declared that a twofold obligation exists to negotiate and to achieve nuclear disarmament.
-It did so 20 years ago, on the basis of a treaty - but also on that of customary international law - which had itself declared the same thing 30 years before.
+It did so 20 years ago, on the basis of a treaty which had itself declared the same thing 30 years before.
 For 20 long years, it heard no more of that appeal.
-And then, one day, a non-nuclear State wishes to find out from another State, one that possesses nuclear weapons, why this already considerable delay appears to be continuing for even longer.

-59. This particular type of highly specific disagreement between a non-nuclear State and a nuclear State regarding the abolition of nuclear weapons is, in and of itself, the expression of a major dispute whose existence should ipso facto have been obvious to the Court.
+And then, one day, a non-nuclear State wishes to find out from another State, one that possesses nuclear weapons, why this already considerable delay appears to be continuing for even longer. - 60.
+This particular type of highly specific disagreement between a non-nuclear State and a nuclear State regarding the abolition of nuclear weapons is, in and of itself, the expression of a major dispute whose existence should ipso facto have been obvious to the Court.
 Because what is the Marshall Islands seeking?
-That the international community and the Court itself should know why an obligation identified by the Court 20 years ago has yet to be performed.
+That the international community and the Court itself should know why a decision enshrined 50 years ago in a treaty and confirmed 20 years ago by an opinion of the Court has yet to be performed.
+It is seeking an end to Article VI, an end to the NPT, through an end to nuclear weapons.
+Because, although the Non-Proliferation Treaty was extended in 1995 for an indefinite period of time, this was done in order to avoid having to extend it at regular intervals.
+The Non-Proliferation Treaty was not designed to stand the test of time.